New players pose additional threats to Jerusalem tensions

-The unrest has been characterized by nightly clashes between Palestinian youths and Jerusalem police outside the walls of Jerusalem’s Old City.

-Over the weekend, anti-Arab Israeli extremists, apparently emboldened by the election of their allies to parliament, entered the fray with a march calling for violence against Arabs.
+This time around, there have been some additional sparks, including Jewish extremists who, emboldened by their political patrons’ recent election to parliament, staged a provocative march to Jerusalem’s walled Old City chanting “death to the Arabs.”

-Palestinian militants in the Gaza Strip fired an intense barrage of rockets into southern Israel with rocket fire.
-And political posturing by Israeli and Palestinian leaders has added to the tense atmosphere.
+Over the course of a few days, nightly Jerusalem street brawls between Israeli police and disaffected Palestinian residents of the city escalated to cross-border fighting between Israel and Gaza’s Islamic militant Hamas.
+Gaza militants fired an intense barrage of rockets into southern Israel and Israel launched several airstrikes at Gaza.

+Political posturing by Israeli and Palestinian leaders has added to the tense atmosphere.

-Here is a closer look at what’s at stake:
+Here is a closer look at what’s been driving the violence:

 HEART OF THE CONFLICT:

 Israel captured east Jerusalem, along with the West Bank and Gaza Strip, in the 1967 Mideast war.
 The Palestinians claim all three areas for a future independent state, with east Jerusalem as their capital.

-Israel annexed east Jerusalem after the war and views the entire city as its unified capital.
+Israel annexed east Jerusalem, home to the city’s most sensitive Jewish, Muslim and Christian holy sites, after the war and views the entire city as its unified capital.

 The fate of Jerusalem and its holy sites is one of the most explosive issues in the conflict, and the city has seen many waves of violence over the years.